felixsteghofer/homeassistant_custom_components/README.md

 At the moment, all configured and activated cameras (in state, `Record` or `Watch-only`, see https://shinobi.video/docs/settings) are fetched and added to Home Assistant as `MjpegCamera`.
 For this to work, the stream type has to be set to mjpeg in shinobi (in the individual camera settings, for all cameras that should be displayed in HA, still preview is working fine anyway if the jpeg API is enabled [default in shinobi])
 No additional packages have to be installed.

+## Updated for versions after 0.85 of Home Assistant

 ## TODO